The stomach is called Amashaya in Ayurveda.

 Allow for some down time.
 Rest your digestion between meal by minimizing snacking.
 Digestion takes a lot of energy and is a slow and careful process.
 It's ideal to allow at least 3 hours - optimally more like 5-6 hours - between meals so that stomach has time to digest and slowly release food to small intestine.

-Disorders of StomachAmong the most common disorders of the stomach is feeling tired after eating.
+Disorders of the StomachAmong the most common disorders of the stomach is feeling tired after eating.
 If your stomach is functioning optimally, you should feel light and energized post meal.
 If instead you feel like a brick is sitting in your belly, your stomach needs support.
 Folks who frequently experience slow, heavy digestion often complain of fatigue as well.
 Food seems to take forever to creep through the digestive tract and result in a bowel movement.

 Burping - especially when accompanied by the flavor of food you ate and a sense of heaviness in the stomach - is another common stomach disorder.
 While some burping is normal after a meal, an excess of burping points to fermentation of food and toxins (ama) in the stomach.